alemansec/ansible-role-qemu-provision-machine/README.md

 # TODO #

-- [ ] include provisioned-VM(s) networking configuration in this role (when first implementing this, a later part of the actual playbooks were responsible for this step) ; right now provisionned VM(s) have dynamically-allocated IP addresses.
+- [ ] include provisioned-VM(s) networking configuration in this role (when first implementing this, a later part of the actual playbooks was responsible for this step) ; right now provisionned VM(s) have dynamically-allocated IP addresses.
 - [ ] publish 'ansible-role-qemu-host' role.
 - [ ] set tags on every single task